gedeontofidji/Documentation/pages/mydoc/mydoc_powerapps.md

 * Ctrl+Space: Autocompletion

 ### Create a new plugin from scratch
+* In PowerShell, navigate to the folder where <a href="/Documentation/powershell/CreatePlugin.ps1" target="_blank" rel="noopener noreferrer">CreatePlugin.ps1</a> is located (e.g. cd C:\Temp)
+* Run the script by entering .\CreatePlugin.ps1

-* In Visual Studio, create a new project with `Class Library (.Net Framework)` model
+* In Visual Studio, create a new project with `Class Library (.Net Framework)` modelp

 #### Coding process
 `The logic must be implemented in the service (e.g: CodeNasService) and not in the class (e.g: CodeNas).`